ElectionDataAnalysis/electiondata/docs/User_Guide.md

 If not all rows are data, and some string fields to be munged have blank headers (e.g., often the counties are in the first column without a cell above reading "County"), use pandas default for unnamed column headers.
 E.g., in multi-headers, 'Unnamed: 0_level_1' corresponds to the first cell in the second line (Cell A2 in Excel).
 In single-row headers, 'Unnamed: 0' is the first cell in the header row.
 See for example `wy_gen.munger`.

+If there are hidden columns in an Excel file, you may need to omit the hidden columns from various counts.

 ### NIST Exports
 This package also provides functionality to export the data according to the [NIST](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.1500-100r2.pdf) common data format specifications.
 This is as simple as identifying an election and jurisdiciton of interest:
 ```